Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 COVID-19, also known as novel coronavirus, has led to numerous closings, cancellations, postponements and schedule changes.

 Here are major public-service and hospital-related updates that affect the Greensboro area.
-This roundup was last updated at .m.
-March 31 to add updated unofficial counts of coronavirus cases statewide, additional state park closings, higher education updates and news of Guilford County's first coronavirus-related death.
+This roundup was last updated at noon April 7 to update official and unofficial counts of coronavirus cases statewide.

 Stay-at-home orders

-The order generally means people should stay home and limit travel and social interactions only for essential reasons.
+The order generally means people should stay home and travel and interact with others only for essential reasons.
 People may leave their homes to go to work if employed by an essential business, to care for a family member or friend, to seek medical care, to buy food and other essentials and to exercise.

 The order also permits businesses deemed essential to remain open.
-These include restaurants (for takeout, drive-thu and delivery only), grocery stores, pharmacies, ABC stores, hardware stores, post offices, office supply stores, gas stations and convenience stores, veterinarians and pet supply stores, some travel-related businesses (hotels, airlines, buses, taxis, and rideshare services), places of worship and some childcare providers.
-The governor's order lists 30 categories of essential businesses.
+These include restaurants (for takeout, drivethru and delivery only), grocery stores, pharmacies, ABC stores, hardware stores, post offices, office supply stores, gas stations and convenience stores, veterinarians and pet supply stores, some travel-related businesses (hotels, airlines, buses, taxis, and rideshare services), places of worship and some childcare providers.
+The governor's order lists 30 categories of businesses considered essential.
+Other businesses are expected to close.

 A similar stay-at-home order that covers Guilford County — Greensboro, High Point and unincorporated areas of the county — went into effect at 5 p.m.
 March 27.
-That order was revised March 30 and went into effect immediately.
+That order was revised March 30, and those changes went into effect immediately.
 Click here to read the revised order.
+Click here for an FAQ.

+The revised county order clarifies several issues.
+Among them, county officials say as many as 10 people may attend funerals; in-person auto sales are prohibited but online sales may continue, and real-estate open houses are prohibited.

 If there are conflicts between the state and county orders, people must follow the stricter regulations.